jamie-allen/sdisruptor/presentation/presentation.md

 The data elements are merely storage for the data to be handled, not the data itself Since the data is allocated all at once on startup, it is highly likely that the memory will be contiguous in main memory and will support effective striding for the caches
-When an entry in the ring buffer is claimed by a producer, it copies data into one of the pre-allocated elements In most Disruptor usages, there is only one producer (network IO, file system reads, etc), which means no contention on sequence entry/allocation; if more than one producer, they can race each other for slots and use CAS on the sequence number for next available slot to use
+When an entry in the ring buffer is claimed by a producer, it copies data into one of the pre-allocated elements Sequence number % number of slots = slot in use, no pointer to end, ok to wrap managed by producer/consumer instance In most Disruptor usages, there is only one producer (network IO, file system reads, etc), which means no contention on sequence entry/allocation; if more than one producer, they can race each other for slots and use CAS on the sequence number for next available slot to use
-Producers copy data into the claimed element and make it public to consumers by "committing" the sequence Consumers wait for a sequence to become available in the ring buffer before they read the entry; note that various strategies exist for waiting, and the choice depends on the priority of CPU resource versus latency and throughput
+Producers copy data into the claimed element and make it public to consumers by "committing" the sequence Consumers wait for a sequence to become available in the ring buffer before they read the entry using a WaitStrategy defined in the ConsumerBarrier; note that various strategies exist for waiting, and the choice depends on the priority of CPU resource versus latency and throughput
 If CPU resource is more important, the consumer can wait on a condition variable protected by a lock that is signalled by a producer, which as mentioned before comes with a contention performance penalty
-Consumers can also loop, checking the cursor representing the current available sequence in the ring buffer, which can be done with or without thread yield by trading CPU resource against latency - no lock or CAS to slow it down
+Consumers loop, checking the cursor representing the current available sequence in the ring buffer, which can be done with or without thread yield by trading CPU resource against latency - no lock or CAS to slow it down
+Consumers that represent the same dependency share a ConsumerBarrier instance, but only one consumer per CB can have write access to any field in the entry
 SEQUENCING
 Basic counter for single producer, atomic int/long for multiple producers (using CAS to protect the counter) When a producer finishes copying data to a ring buffer element, it "commits" the transaction by updating a separate counter used by consumers to find out the next available data to use